EightBitGuru/FAST-40/README.md

 ### SHIFT/COMMODORE Keypress Behaviour

-On a stock VIC-20 the SHIFT/COMMODORE key combination (or a PRINT / POKE equivalent) causes the VIC to switch between two charactersets stored in ROM at $8000 and $8800.
-The first set contains upper-case letters and a wide selection of PETSCII graphics characters, whereas the second contains both upper- and lower-case letters and a smaller selection of PETSCII characters.
+On a stock VIC-20 the SHIFT/COMMODORE key combination (or programmatic equivalent) causes the VIC to switch between two charactersets stored in ROM at $8000 and $8800.
+The first set contains upper-case letters and a wide selection of PETSCII graphics characters, whereas the second contains both upper- and lower-case letters and a smaller choice of PETSCII characters.
 Switching charactersets instantly affects all visible characters on the screen, not just those which are displayed after the switch occurs.

-The initial FAST-40 release took pains to reproduce this behaviour, ensuring that the entire screen was refreshed whenever characterset switches occurred.
-This was a moderately slow process (taking up to 870ms to redraw the entire bitmap) and often suffered a catastrophic race condition when the bitmap was being updated in response to other triggers such as screen scroll events.
+The initial FAST-40 release took pains to reproduce this behaviour, ensuring that the entire screen was refreshed whenever a characterset switch occurred.

-Broad evaluation of programatic use-cases confirmed that characterset switching was almost always triggered before any visible characters were output (or was not relevant), Thus the engineering complexity and associated performance impact needed to reproduce the 'instant update' effect was essentially redundant, and in fact the intrinsic capability for FAST-40 to switch between charactersets at any point and combine both on-screen simultaneously was a desirable feature.
+However since characterset switches typically happen before any characters are output (rarely being useful otherwise) the engineering overhead to drive the refresh and the associated rendering throughput performance impact was largely suboptimal.
+In fact the intrinsic capability of FAST-40 to switch between charactersets _without_ forcing a screen refresh (and thus allow simultaneous display of glyphs from both) is a desirable feature.
+The refresh feature was therefore dropped in the second release of FAST-40.

-The feature was therefore dropped in the second release of FAST-40.
-Characterset switch events are still supported but no longer trigger a complete refresh of the screen, and glyphs from both charactersets are able to appear at the same time.

 ### System Reconfiguration